 It is also explained to men considering restoration surgery that this course should also be followed on an on-going basis after the transplant.
 This is because only the new grafts will be unaffected by male hair loss moving forward – the rest of the top of the scalp and hairline will continue to be subject to the effects of DHT.
 Therefore, in the interests of preserving the settled, post-op look, aftercare is required to continue preventing baldness.

 Each client’s dedicated hair loss specialist will tailor a custom hair loss treatment programme to their level and pattern of thinning, as well as their medical profile and lifestyle needs.
-These are based around the only two MHRA and FDA approved drugs for male hair loss: finasteride 1mg and minoxidil.
-Belgravia’s clients tend to follow combination courses comprising topical applications of high strength minoxidil to encourage regrowth, as well as taking the once-a-day DHT-blocking tablet finasteride 1mg.
+These are based around either or both of the only two MHRA licensed and FDA approved drugs for male hair loss: finasteride 1mg and minoxidil.
+Topical applications of high strength minoxidil are designed to encourage hair growth, whilst the once-a-day tablet finasteride 1mg is a DHT-blocker.

-The advantage of a hair loss treatment course comprising these clinically-proven medications and additional hair growth boosters, is that it can be done discreetly.
-Though looking through before and after photographs taken months or even years apart may clearly show an enormous difference, the change happens without overnight fanfare.
-At Belgravia these photoscans are taken every quarter.
-This not only helps clients to see how they are progressing but also points their treatment team towards any tweaks that may be beneficial, in order to ensure they are always on the optimum course for their needs.
-This can be especially important if the client experiences any changes such as illness, stress or starts taking new medication – all issues which can accelerate the rate of shedding.
-As one of the world’s leading tech innovators and a father of six, we’re betting stress is something Musk is fairly familiar with and may want to keep an eye on!
+The advantage of a hair loss treatment course comprising these clinically-proven medications and additional hair growth supporting products, is that it can be followed discreetly.
+Also, where the support of a hair specialist is sought, on-going monitoring can mean any necessary tweaks can be made, where appropriate, in order to ensure the course is always meeting the individual’s needs.
+For instance, if there are any changes such as illness, stress or where a man starts taking new medication – all issues which can accelerate the rate of shedding.
+As one of the world’s leading tech innovators, a notorious party-goer and a father of six, we’re betting stress is something Musk is fairly familiar with!